Just Dance (song): Music video

-"Oh it was so fun, it was amazing.
-For me it was like being on a Martin Scorsese set.
-I've been so low budget for so long, and to have this incredibly amazing video was really very humbling.
+"Oh, it was so fun, it was amazing.
+For me, it was like being on a Martin Scorsese set.
+I've been so low-budget for so long, and to have this incredibly amazing video was really very humbling.
 It was really fun, but you'll see if you ever come to a video shoot of mine one day – I'm very private about those things, I don't really talk to everybody.
 I'm not like the party girl running around.
 I might even seem to be a bit of a diva.
-I'm sort of with myself, in my work head space worrying about costumes, and if extras look right, and placement.
+I'm sort of with myself, in my work headspace, worrying about costumes, and if extras look right, and placement.
 I don't just show up for things, you know.
 That video was a vision of mine.
-It was Melina the director who wanted to do something, to have a performance art aspect that was so pop but it was still commercial, but that felt like lifestyle.
+It was Melina, the director, who wanted to do something, to have a performance art aspect that was so pop, but it was still commercial, and that felt like lifestyle.
 It was all those things, I love it."

 The official video on Lady Gaga's Vevo channel, LadyGagaVevo, was a favorite among fans on and around December 8, 2009, the day Vevo was launched.
+In a 2025 retrospective on Gaga’s evolving fashion, Entertainment Weekly's Mary Sollosi wrote that the music video continued her "DIY-disco look", noting the return of the homemade mirror-ball bra she had previously worn at Lollapalooza in 2007, before rising to major fame.